singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

         raise NotImplementedError('Set environment variables correctly')
 ```

-The explanation of how it works can be a separate post of itself but with this post my objective is to allow everyone to try it out and see how it works.
+The explanation of how it works can be a separate post of itself but with this post, my objective is to allow everyone to try it out and see how it works.

 ## How to install and set it up for yourself